logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-web-apps-in-mobile-emulation-mode/creating-mobile-browser-profiles/_index.md

 Note that you can learn more about JSON syntax [here](http://www.w3schools.com/js/js_json_syntax.asp).

-**Tip:** You can define as many parameters as you need for a mobile browser profile.
+{{<tip>}} You can define as many parameters as you need for a mobile browser profile.
 However, it is recommended that your JSON string contain the following basic information.

 1. User Agent \(UA\): The browser’s UA string.
 It identifies the browser and contains information about the browser version, operating system and its version, and specific browser enhancements.
 For example, Galaxy S5 has this UA: